damouse/Tyrande/README.md

 Hypothetically, if someone made a video game that outlined enemies in a specific color, you could write a bot that scraped the screen in real time instead of looking at memory.

 This is an academic proof of concept.
-Dont use this live.
+Matching the performance of a memory scraping bot is very hard; this wasn't my intention.
+I did this to see if I could.

+At last update the bot can handle reading the screen with high precision.
+It tracks the nearest centerpoint for an enemy when the "aim" button is pressed, but has some problems with aiming displacement.

 ## Running